KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * music library access requires explicit consent before any scan begins
 * bookmark import and VPN profile scanning require explicit user consent before local file access begins
 * password save and reveal behavior is limited to secure contexts instead of arbitrary insecure pages
-* supported passkey sign-ins rely on site and platform authenticator flows rather than a first-party Bubbles credential cloud
+* supported passkey sign-ins rely on site and platform authenticator flows rather than a Bubbles-operated credential cloud
-* browsing and built-in search still create normal traffic to the websites and search providers the user chooses to use
+* browsing and built-in search still create normal traffic to the websites and providers the user chooses to use

 Developed by BubblesTheDev